Scope

 Disclosure of information

-MBIE may disclose information about you in order to provide you with assistance following an emergency event.
+MBIE may disclose information about you in order to administer the Temporary Accommodation Service, including to provide you with assistance following an emergency event.

-MBIE may also disclose your personal information to other agencies which may have responsibilities to provide assistance following a natural disaster event.
+MBIE may disclose personal information to other agencies which may have responsibilities to provide assistance and services following an emergency event.
 These include, but are not limited to:

-MBIE may also disclose information about you to third parties involved in the administration of its day to day operations, and to enforce its legal rights, including but not limited to:
+We may also disclose information about you to third parties involved who assist MBIE in the administration of the Temporary Accommodation Service, and to enforce their legal rights, including but not limited to:

-These agencies are likely to change depending on the type of event that has occurred so this is not an exhaustive list.
-If you would like to know which agencies we will be sharing your information with based on your event.
+These agencies are likely to change depending on the type, and location, of an emergency event that has occurred, so this list may be updated over time.
+Contact us if you would like to know which agencies we will be sharing your information with based on your event.

 Use of personal information

-We will generally only use personal information provided to us for the purpose you provided it, or as otherwise set out in this privacy policy.
-We may also use personal information provided to us for other reasons permitted under the Privacy Act 2020 (with your consent, for a directly related purpose, or where the law permits or requires it).
+We will generally only use personal information provided to us for the purpose, or as otherwise set out in this privacy statement.
+We may also use personal information provided to us for other reasons permitted under the Privacy Act 2020 (for example, with your consent, for a directly related purpose, or where another law permits or requires it).

 Records and retention of personal information